48-V Price comparison and Q&A

 A: In a winching operations from the star battery, turn the key to 'accessory - on'.
 The system now continues to charge the start battery from the house battery via the DC-DC converter feeding the car systems.
 When the winch draws power from the start battery, as much as a 100A charge current will feed the start battery and most importantly, keep the start battery voltage high to assist the winching.
 One does not need to start the engine for this to occur.

 A: It is available in Australia now, from this website.
 The main components (battery excluded) are also available outside of Australia and will soon be in the hands of our distributors in South Africa and Europe.
 In the meantime, egon.com.au will handle international orders.
 Batteries will not be shipped.
-But any modern LifePO4 48V will work without limitations.
+But any modern 48V LifePO4 with a max charge current of 100A or over, will work without limitations.

 A: At this time, Egon's 48V system is incompatible with Toyota's 48V hybrid system.
 It cannot be fitted to these vehicles.
 While we are working to solve this, Toyota has not volunteered sufficient technical information for Egon to make integration possible.